wp-plugins/sar-one-click-security/readme.txt

 Yes.
 If you install this plugin in another server rather than Apache (nginx, IIS, etc...) the plugin only will show a notice in your WordPress admin dashboard, no modifications will be made.

-= My theme uses TimThumb script, can I use this plugin? =

-Yes.
-But **you must** add the following line to your wp-config.php file **BEFORE** activating the plugin.

-define('SAR_ALLOW_TIMTHUMB', '');

-That will allow you to use all features of the plugin excerpt for the TimThumb blocking rule.

-If you activated the plugin before inserting the above line in your wp-config.php file, simply deactivate/activate the plugin to allow access for timthumb.php and thumb.php (another file name used for TimThumb).

-And if you want to turn off TimThumb support, simply remove the previous mentioned line and deactivate/activate the plugin.

 = After activating the plugin I get an error 500 page, what can I do? =

 If you get an error 500 page after activating the plugin this means that your hosting provider doesn't allow you to set some (or any) settings from your .htaccess